jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 3. Remove adapters and primers
 4. Make simple quality trimming for reads

-This tutorial assumes that you have a basic knowledge in bash, and that you have an account and know how to connect to the compute canada clusters.
-If you dont, I reccomend you
+This tutorial assumes that you have a basic knowledge in bash, and that you have an account and know how to connect to the Compute Canada clusters.
+If you dont, I reccomend you go over the [BASH tutorial](https://github.com/jshleap/CristescuLab_misc/blob/master/Tutorials/Bash/Bash_Tutorial.ipynb) and you read the Compute Canada documentation.
 ## Getting the statistics with fastqc

 The statitics of any fastq file is easily obtained by the fastqc program.
 This program inludes a set of statistical test and modules to test for